edgelesssys/constellation/docs/docs/workflows/troubleshooting.md

 Emergency SSH access to nodes can be useful to diagnose issues or download important data even if the Kubernetes API isn't reachable anymore.

-1. Enter the `constellation-terraform` directory in your constellation workspace and enable emergency SSH access to the cluster:
+1. Enter the `constellation-terraform` directory in your Constellation workspace and enable emergency SSH access to the cluster:

    ```bash
     cd constellation-terraform